v-rusu/popshot-legal/privacy-policy.md

 | **App Store (Apple)** | Distribution and analytics | App engagement metrics |

 All third-party providers comply with GDPR and process data under Data Processing Agreements (DPAs).

+### Face Data

+Popshot does not sell or share face data (landmarks, masks) with third parties for advertising or marketing.
+Limited processing by cloud service providers occurs under data processing agreements strictly to operate the App's features.
+Face data is not persisted by these providers beyond processing.

 ---